Borneo: Broadbills and Bristleheads - Birding Tour

 On this day we will focus on finding our final montane birds before returning after lunch to Kota Kinabalu to catch evening flights out.
 Although this is the final day, there will be some key targets in this area; some lower-elevation species that are only possible here on the tour.
 Among these are a group of endemic barbets: Bornean, Mountain, Bornean Brown, and Gold-faced Barbets.
 Bornean Bulbul and Bornean Leafbird are two further specialties that are readily found here and nowhere else on the tour.
 It is also a site for the rare and elusive Whitehead’s Spiderhunter.
 Orange-breasted Trogon and Long-tailed Broadbill are also occasionally encountered in this area.
 Other possibilities include Sunda Cuckooshrike, Dark Hawk-Cuckoo, Yellow-bellied Warbler, Cinereous Bulbul, Black-and-crimson Oriole, and Golden-bellied Gerygone.
 Looking out for raptors regularly yields Blyth’s Hawk-Eagle, while the endemic Mountain Serpent-Eagle requires some luck to find.
 In the afternoon, after returning to our hotel to clean up and check out, we shall drive to the Kota Kinabalu airport to catch evening flights out (7pm or later).

 We will be staying at a well-appointed delightful homestay owned by a local community teacher and birder.
 The rooms and food are surprisingly good, but we will be sharing bathrooms with simple showers.
 We spend the days looking for the mid-altitude specialties of the foothills.
-If we have had good luck with these we may venture to higher altitudes to try for some species that can be tricky to find on Mt Kinabalu, such as Whitehead’s Spiderhunter, Whitehead’s Broadbill and Mountain Serpent-Eagle.
+If we have had good luck with these, we may venture to higher altitudes to try for some species that can be tricky to find on Mt Kinabalu, such as Whitehead’s Spiderhunter, Whitehead’s Broadbill and Mountain Serpent-Eagle.
 The general birding and mammals are also excellent here, so we will not be at a dead-end for things to look for.
+(All meals and nights at a homestay in Bakelalan).

 CLIMATE: Hot and very humid in Danum Valley, Sepilok and Sukau, with temperatures typically ranging from about 75°F(24°C) at night to about 90°F(32°C) in the middle of the day.
 At Mount Kinabalu and Tambunan daytime temperatures are usually around 20°C/68°F, but can drop to as low as 15°C/60°F at night.
 Borneo has a wet tropical climate, with rainfall possible at all sites, especially at Mount Kinabalu.
 Typically, this falls in short, heavy downpours in the afternoons.

-ACCOMMODATION: Very good to excellent; all have private, en-suite bathrooms, full-time hot water, 24-hour electricity.
+ACCOMMODATION: Very good to excellent throughout the main tour; all have private, en-suite bathrooms, full-time hot water, 24-hour electricity.
 Borneo Rainforest Lodge in Danum Valley is one of the best lodges in Asia.
-Wi-Fi is technically available at all of the sites except Tambunan, but can be unreliable sometimes at Danum and at Mount Kinabalu in particular.
+On the main tour, Wi-Fi is technically available at all of the sites except Tambunan but can be unreliable sometimes at Danum.
 Air-conditioning is not available for the four nights at Borneo Rainforest Lodge but there are excellent powerful ceiling fans.
 The intended lodges/resorts we traditionally use at Sukau and Sepilok do have air conditioning, although sometimes these are not always available, as they are very popular.
+On the Sarawak Extension, the accommodations are more basic, with shared bathrooms, but still have a full time electricity.

 WHEN TO GO: This tour can be run year-round.
 We often run the set-departure tour in June-July because resident birds are very vocal and many endemics are relatively easy to find, but this is definitely not the only time you can go.
 We have run successful custom tours later in the year in September-October also.